 It was the first terrain that wasn’t just grassy plains that the folks heading west along the Oregon Trail encountered.
 We took the shuttle to the top, which offered spectacular views of the surrounding landscape and towns, then hiked down.
 Walking down is a lot easier than hiking up it!
 We also walked on a portion of the actual Oregon Trail.

 I can’t even imagine making this journey across the Plains in a covered wagon!
 And, just to clarify, very few people actually ride in the wagons.
 The wagons really were just for all the gear.
 Most of the people walked alongside.
 We learned it generally took six to eight weeks to make it this far (leaving from Independence or St. Joseph, MO) and this was just the first 1/3 mark of their journey!
-Really makes us appreciate the transportation we have now!
+It really makes us appreciate the transportation we have now!

 Plan on spending at least half a day here, more if you plan on hiking up.